OfficeDev/office-js/README.md

 - Timely support for issues and bugs

-Also, Outlook does not support offline scenarios due to a network access requirement for dependencies like the Microsoft Ajax library.
+Also, Outlook does not support hosting Office.js offline due to a network access requirement for dependencies like the Microsoft Ajax library.

 <br />